 Many ABA programs involve working in the child's home or school.
 Teaching in these settings is one way to ensure clients are generalizing their skills to different environments.
 This means you may be responsible for working alongside parents and teachers to correctly implement procedures.

 You will take LOTS of data

-You will have a flexible schedule
+You may have a flexible schedule

-Usually ABA session are 2-4 hours in length.
+Usually ABA sessions are 2-4 hours in length.
 This means, you may spend the morning working with one client, have a little break, then work with another client in the afternoon.
 We are often working around nap time, school schedules, and other therapies, which means schedules don't always line up from 9-5.
 This flexible schedule will allow for time to study as you are pursuing your BCBA!

-You will have to manage challenging behaviors
+You will need to be comfortable with some challenging behaviors

 You will work 1:1 with a child